Jaekty/Autopilot-Management/README.md

 -   Query if devices are already uploaded using csv files (e.g. hardware hash file)

-# Disclaimer

-You, as the user of this program, acknowledge that you are solely responsible for the consequences of your actions while using the program.
-Use in production environment with caution, especially in delete mode, as your actions may have irreversible effects as in permanently deleting Intune objects.

 # Features

 <img src="media/image1.png" style="width:6.3in;height:3.35764in" alt="Et bilde som inneholder bord Automatisk generert beskrivelse" />